 Students will benefit from positive reinforcement for their efforts.
 Feedback will enhance the learning outcomes of the homework.
-Feedback of homework takes many forms; it could be marked by the teacher, peer marked, have instant results, be marked in the lessons as a whole class or tested via a quiz or assessment.
+Feedback of homework takes many forms; it could be marked by the teacher, peer marked, have instant results such as via Sparx, be marked in the lessons as a whole class or tested via a quiz or assessment.